janmbaco/go-redux/Readme.md

 	builder.On(actions.Increment, Increment)
 ...
 ```
- 2. By setting an object that contains functions with the same name as actions and each function returns the next state
+ 2. By setting an object that contains functions with the same name as actions, each function returning the next state
 ```go
 ...
 type DecrementLogic struct{